 We digitized all scored photos (used in analysis) in ArcMap (10.3.1, Environmental Systems Research Institute, Redlands, CA) using common reference points in the landscape from a base photo to establish a coordinate grid and ensure locational accuracy.
 We marked objects of interest (bears and people) in each photo as points to obtain x and y coordinates for each object.
-We were unable to determine sex or age class of bears from photos.
+We were unable to determine consistently sex or age class of bears from photos.
 Bears were marked and counted individually even if they may have been in a family group.
 People marked in high density groups were difficult to distinguish from one another; therefore, data indicates a minimum number of people.
 After processing photos for each location and year, quality control was performed to check for inaccuracies, errors, and missing data.
 Camera shifts occurred at both sites resulting in a shift in photo frame extent.
 Photo objects that were marked outside of the base photo frame extent were not used in analyses.
 The photo frame extent at Swikshak Lagoon was limited by the camera angle and frame on both the North and South sides and may not have included all bears and people actually present.
 Other variables used in analyses included year, time of day, day of year, tide, visitor presence, and ranger presence.

 Time of day was converted to a continuous variable with hour as 1-25 and minutes corrected to represent 100 units per hour.
 After midnight light until 1 a.m. was recorded as minutes from 2400 to 2500.
 Dates were converted to day of year (number within 365-366 days of the year).
 Tide stage at Swikshak Lagoon and Katmai Bay was determined in each photo through visual categorization of low, medium, and high (Fig 2).
 Tides at Swikshak Lagoon were categorized based on level of sandbar and bank edge exposure.
 The tide at Katmai Bay was considered high if, at a minimum, water surrounded a specific grassy knoll adjacent to the main sedge meadow (Fig 3a.).
 Tide was categorized as medium if the prominent sand bar indicated in the zoomed in photo (Fig 3b.) was at least partially covered with water.
 All other photos with lower water levels were categorized as low.
 Visitor presence was categorized based on the presence or absence of visitors in each photo.